DrawdeZiur/CommandHandler-Discord/README.md

-# CommandHandler-Discord-(Glitch)
+# CommandHandler-Discord

 ## Introduction
-Small tutorial on how to make the command handler for your discord bots (Glitch)
+Small tutorial on how to make the command handler for your discord bots

 ## Usage
 just put the command file in the ./commands/ folder